trezor/trezor-suite/.github/ISSUE_TEMPLATE/02_mobile_bug.md

 ---
-name: Trezor Suite or Connect bug report
+name: Mobile bug report
 about: Something does not work as expected.
 title: ''
-labels: bug
+labels: bug, mobile-app
 assignees: ''
 ---